-Today, Taylor and Drew are discussing Teenage Mutant Ninja Turtles 21, originally released April 24th, 2013.
+Today, Taylor and Drew are discussing the Teenage Mutant Ninja Turtles 27, originally released October 30th, 2013.

 Taylor: In high school I ran track, an activity which was probably the product of your typical adolescent masochistic need to fit in and be cool.
 Running isn’t a fun sport and for the most part it’s pretty simple.
 Run faster than the other guy and you win.
 Despite these simple parameters surrounding track, there is at least a little bit of strategy that can help you win a race, namely: pacing yourself.
 Begin the mile run with a sprint and you’re bound to lose.
 Save all your gas for the last lap and you’re equally doomed.
 Ideally, you run at a pace that feels good and which happens to be faster than those around you.
 Save some extra juice for the final push near the end of the race and you could find yourself standing in the winners’ circle.
 Point is, pacing yourself is important, whether we’re talking running, boozing, or comics.
 Teenage Mutant Ninja Turtles 27, puts on a clinic on how to pace a story wonderfully and the result is an issue that is enthralling from start to finish.

 Today, Patrick and Ethan are discussing the Teenage Mutant Ninja Turtles 26, originally released September 25th, 2013.